DonTMover/Snake-With-Q-Learning/README.md

 - 2 = turn right

 ### Rewards
-- +10.0 for eating an apple, slightly increasing with length
+- +10.0 for eating an apple, increasing slightly with length (+0.1 per current length)
-- -10.0 for dying
+- Death penalty depends on cause: -30.0 for self-collision; -12.0 otherwise
 - Small step penalty (-0.005)
-- Shaping: small bonus when moving closer to the apple; small penalty when moving away
+- Shaping: +0.05 when moving closer and -0.03 when moving away; additional +0.02 when within 3 cells of the apple

 ### QAgent parameters
 - epsilon-greedy with decay (`epsilon`, `min_epsilon`, `decay`)